 investigating on his own initiative problems of which he has been informed

 inspecting institutions and agencies

-The Parliamentary Ombudsman receives some 5,000 complaints every year.
+The Parliamentary Ombudsman receives some 8,000 complaints every year.
 Many of them are about social security, health care, the police, prisons, courts of law and the education authorities.
-Inspections are carried out at over 100 sites a year.
-Most of these are police departments and various institutions that provide care.

 the principal and teachers did nothing when a teenager was bullied.

 the police locked up a teenager and two children.

 all children were punished because one person had broken the rules.